MENU

 Start Line

 Please expect and plan for congestion and long lines at the start line.
 There will be speakers playing music and announcements – if noise is a sensory issue, please plan to bring ear plugs to use until after the race has started.
-NOTE: There will be a planned military jet flyover planned at the start of the full marathon.
+NOTE: There will be a planned military jet flyover at the start of the full marathon.

 Bathrooms

 There will be portable toilets, including handicapped accessible units, available to participants at the start line.
 Please plan for long lines at these toilets prior to the start of the race.
+Portable toilets are available at each aid/water station located along the racecourse.

 The Racecourse